We are looking forward to the Europa league - Jeremie Frimpong

 Source: footballghana.com

-Celtic youngster, Jeremie Frimpong, has stated that his team is ready and looking forward to matches in the Europa league.
+Celtic youngster, Jeremie Frimpong has stated that his team is ready and looking forward their games in the UEFA Europa league.

 The Scottish champions will travel to Latvia for the Europa League third round qualification and are searching for a result to qualify for the group stages.

+“We all want to play European football and show our ability on that stage to the rest of the world."

-“It will be tough in Latvia but every game in the qualifiers is like that.
+“It will be tough in Latvia but every game in the qualifiers is like that,"he concluded.

 Send your news stories to and via WhatsApp on +233 55 2699 625.